How to fade in and out of audio and video

 Step 1.
 Import videos or select stock footage

-To import your own videos, photos, and audio, click on the import media button in the your media tab on the toolbar to browse your computer files, or connect OneDrive.
+To import videos, photos, and audio, click on the import media button in the your media tab on the toolbar to browse computer files, or connect OneDrive.

 A user uploading media into Clipchamp video editor.

-You can also use free stock media like video clips, video backgrounds, and stock music.
+Free stock media like video clips, video backgrounds, and stock music can also be found.
 Click on the content library tab on the toolbar and click on the visuals drop down arrow, then select videos, photos, or backgrounds.
-If you're looking for stock music, click on the audio drop down arrow, then click music.
-Search through the different stock categories using the search bar as well.
+Users searching for stock music can click on the audio drop down arrow, then click music.
+Next, search through the different stock categories using the search bar as well.

 A user finding a stock video in Clipchamp.

 Drag and drop the audio file and video onto the timeline or click on the + button.
-The audio will appear under the video if you have other assets already on the timeline.
+The audio will appear under the video if there are other assets already on the timeline.

 A user adding media to the timeline.

-If the audio file is too long for your video, simply trim the duration.
+If the audio file is too long for the video, simply trim the duration.
 Click on the audio file on the timeline so it’s highlighted, then move the handles to the left of the timeline to trim the audio length.
-This will reduce the length of your music.
+This will reduce the length of the music asset.
 If the music is too short, drag the handles to the right to make the audio file longer.

 A user trimming audio on the timeline.

 To fade in and out audio, click on the fade tab on the property panel.
-To add a fade in to your music, drag the fade in slider to the right.
-To add a fade out to your audio, drag the fade out slider to the right.
+To add a fade in to the music, drag the fade in slider to the right.
+To add a fade out of the audio, drag the fade out slider to the right.

 A user fading audio using the property panel in Clipchamp